Claimant Information

 Researching and recovering your losses

 If you wish to pursue a claim, we will first need to gather all available information on what was looted.
-There are many sources and archives in various countries which can provide such information and which the Commission is expert in utilising.

 In addition, collect any available documentation, for instance, inventories, insurance documents or photographs which show the works.
 This documentation might also include information about any post-war attempts to find or recover the works.